-As friends and regular readers will know, autumn is my favourite time of year.
-The crisp air, the smell of bonfires, colourful leaves on a grey pavement, homemade soups and pies, layering with chunky cardigans, wearing knitted socks and boots…there’s something about this time of year that makes everything feel enchanted, like anything is possible.
+Autumn is my favourite time of year.
+The crisp air, the smell of bonfires, colourful leaves on a grey pavement, the food, the knitwear…there’s something about it that makes everything feel enchanted to me, like anything is possible.

-If like me you’re currently feeling a little overwhelmed by the world, why not take a step back and pick something lovely to do from my autumnal list – I’m making it my mission to savour every moment.
+If you’re feeling a little overwhelmed by the world at the moment (let’s face it, who isn’t?), why not take a step back and pick something lovely to do from my autumnal list – I’m making it my mission to savour every moment this year.

 Bake a pie